 This afternoon we visit ethnic minority villages en route to the beautiful Khouangsi waterfall.
 Wander around the H’mong Village of Ban Ou, Laoloum Village and the Khmu Village of Ban Thapene, meeting the locals and gaining a fascinating insight into the local culture.
 We then drive to the beautiful Khouangsi Waterfall where you can splash around in the turquoise pools or walk along the forest trails.

 Overnight: Luang Prabang | Breakfast

-This morning we head into the idyllic countryside to visit the Living Land Farm for a fun and hands on half day farming experience.
+This morning we head into the idyllic countryside to visit the Living Land Farm for a fun and hands-on half day farming experience.
 Here we learn how rice is planted and cultivated in the rice paddy.
-Experience the life of a rice farmer first hand as you have a go at some farming activities, including ploughing the rice paddy with a water buffalo.
+Experience the life of a rice farmer first hand as you have a go at some farming activities, including plowing the rice paddy with a water buffalo.
 Then we enjoy a tasty lunch of traditional Lao dishes at the farm's Rice House, while soaking up the spectacular views of rice terraces and mountains beyond.

 The afternoon is free for you to independently explore more of Luang Prabang.
-Consider visiting the sobering UXO Centre to learn more about the Second Indochina War, take in some of the city's beautiful temples or head to the Ock Pop Tock weaving centre set in beautiful tropical gardens.
+Consider visiting the sobering UXO Centre to learn more about the Second Indochina War, take in some of the city's beautiful temples or head to the Ock Pop Tock weaving center set in beautiful tropical gardens.